hfranco346/hfranco346/README.md

 🎓 &nbsp;I graduated as an engineer in computer science at the <a href="https://www.unicah.edu/" target="_blank">UNICAH.</a>\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-📚 &nbsp;I'm keep practicing and improving my english level ⥮ &nbsp;In my free time I'm working in my side project related to AI and Food.\
+📚 &nbsp;I'm keep practicing and improving my english level.\
+⥮ &nbsp;In my free time I'm working in my side project related to AI and Food.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>